15 Foods You Didn’t Know You Could Grill

 Skewer chunks of thick-cut bacon on wooden or metal sticks and grill over indirect heat says Fine Cooking.
 Toss into salads, serve atop burgers, or add grilled pineapple and eat straight-up as an appetizer.

 Cauliflower can be cooked in so many different ways and on the grill is one of them.
 Simply cut up the cauliflower into the size you want, sprinkle with some oil, and put on the grill to cook.

 Iron Chef Cat Cora gently grills avocado halves, then scoops the flesh into guacamole that’s extra smoky and savory.
-You probably had no idea that you could freeze these foods.

 Get an extra crispy pizza crust by cooking it on the grill.
 Add some oil and garlic to the dough and throw it on the grill.
 Once it’s cooked to your desired level, throw the toppings on it while it’s still warm or add the topping before you start cooking.

 Cooking carrots on the grill brings out their sweetness.
 Mix that with the char and smoke of the grill and you’ll never cook your carrots any other way.
 These are the foods that even professional chefs cook in the microwave.